 Self-guided visitor center tours are available during normal operational hours.
 It is not necessary for small groups or families to make reservations.
 Groups of 30 or more are asked to call and make a reservation for a self guided visitor center tour.
 An aquarium scavenger hunt booklet offers fun activities to complete during your visit.
 Allow at least an hour to enjoy the exhibits that highlight marine life found in Texas.
 The visitor center is periodically closed for special events or maintenance.
 Please check the TPWD calendar for special closure dates and times.

 Volunteer guides will amaze you with information about how red drum and spotted seatrout begin their life at the facility and are then transferred to Texas bays.
 Tours last about 45 minutes.
-Reservation can be made at 9 a.m., 11 a.m., 1 p.m. or 2:30 p.m.
+Reservation are required for hatchery tours and can be made at 9 a.m., 11 a.m., 1 p.m. or 2:30 p.m.
 Tuesday - Friday and at 10 a.m. and 2:30 p.m. on Saturdays either by emailing a tour reservation form (PDF 130.7 KB) or by calling 979-292-0100 ext.
 21. Before making a reservation, groups larger than 15 are asked to review the Guidelines for Group Tours and Education Programs (PDF 28.7 KB).

 Take a stroll down the 600 foot boardwalk from dawn to dusk.
 Green tree frogs, hummingbirds, dragonflies, turtles and an immense array of birds can be seen.
 Learn what you can plant in your home garden to attract wildlife while viewing the Wildscape Demonstration Garden.
 A pavilion provides a nice place to enjoy the scenery and wildlife.
 A nature checklist identifying birds and other plants and animals seen in the area and wetland activity booklets are available.
 Guided tours can be arranged by reservation.
 Wetland tours are guided by Sea Center Texas volunteers that conduct the bird surveys at the site and report their siting's to the The Cornell Lab of Ornithology ebird database.